-Meanwhile, Belize’s wild jungle interior provides a natural adventure playground; Mayan Ruins concealed within the rainforest offer an insight into a fascinating history.
-For the adventurous traveler, the mountains, forests, river and canyons of Belize lends themselves perfectly to adrenaline-charged activities, such as caving, rappelling, tubing and trekking.
+Meanwhile, Belize’s wild jungle interior provides a natural adventure playground; Mayan Ruins concealed within the rainforest offer an insight into fascinating history.
+For the adventurous traveler, the mountains, forests, rivers, and canyons of Belize lend themselves perfectly to adrenaline-charged activities, such as caving, rappelling, tubing, and trekking.
 Staying in a remote jungle lodge?
 Enjoy morning coffee off your balcony as the fog rolls over the mountains.
 Next, head down for a wholesome breakfast with fresh tropical fruits – you’ll need the fuel for adventures ahead.
 With 80% of the rainforest under some government protection, much remains unexplored.

 Direct Routes to Belize, with a layover in Mexico

 While AeroMexico was one of the 12 international carriers offering direct flights from Mexico City (MEX) to Belize (BZE)—which began in November 2018—service remains suspended.
 From the UK, flights travel via hubs in the US – including New York and Atlanta.
 The quickest one-stop flight takes just under 16 hours.
 However, travelers from the UK, France, the Netherlands, and many other parts of Europe wishing to access Belize can do so at reopening.
 Tropic Air, a domestic airline in Belize servicing 6 international destinations, resumes service to Cancun, Mexico (CUN) as of October 12.
 Meanwhile, the direct route from Cancun to Belize is an alternative flight route to consider other than through the USA.
 Initially, flights will operate twice weekly, on Mondays and Fridays; the direct service has a flight time of 1 hour 45 minutes.
 Reservations are now available on TropicAir.com.